Questions & answers

 Both.
 Many of our printed parts go directly into production use, on conveyor lines, in machinery, as replacement components, as structural fixtures.
 We design parts for their intended function, not just appearance.
 We'll tell you honestly where printed parts are appropriate and where another process would serve better.

-FDM printing typically achieves ±0.2–0.3 mm on standard features, depending on geometry, material, and orientation.
-For critical fits, bearing seats, press fits, sliding interfaces, we design in appropriate allowances and may recommend post-processing or machine finishing for tight tolerances.
+±0.2-0.3 mm on standard features - or ±0.2-0.5 % of length on large spans, whichever is greater.
+Accuracy depends on geometry, material, and orientation; on larger parts the percentage term dominates, so a fixed ±0.3 mm is not holdable across the full length.
+For critical fits (bearing seats, press fits, sliding interfaces) we design in allowances and may recommend post-processing or machine finishing.
 We discuss fit requirements before printing, not after.

-Typically: you contact us with a description or sample → we assess and quote → you approve → we design the CAD (or skip this if you provide files) → we send you the model for review → you approve → we print → we deliver with the CAD files.
-For more complex projects with multiple iterations, we'll agree on a review stage before committing to final print.
+Typically: you contact us with a description or sample → we assess and quote → you approve → we design the CAD (or skip this if you provide files) → we send you a preview of the design for review → you approve → we manufacture → we deliver the physical part.
+For more complex projects with multiple iterations, we'll agree on a review stage before committing to final manufacture.
+CAD files for printed and reverse-engineered parts remain with PartForm; tooling design files for injection-moulding and vacuum-forming Orders are delivered with the tooling.

 Yes.
 Through our associated manufacturing company, we support transition to injection moulding and vacuum forming.
-The same CAD files used for your prototype feed directly into production tooling, minimising redesign cost and avoiding the loss of design intent that comes from handing off to a new supplier.
+The same CAD files used for your prototype feed directly into production tooling, minimising redesign cost and avoiding the loss of design intent that comes from finding and handing off to a new supplier yourself.

-It depends on part complexity, material, and size, but as a rough guide, injection moulding typically becomes cost-competitive from several hundred parts upward when tooling cost is amortised across the run.
-Below that, FDM printing is usually more economical.
-We'll give you an honest comparison when you're at that decision point.
+As a rough guide, injection moulding becomes cost-competitive from several hundred parts upward - once tooling cost is amortised across the run; below that, FDM printing is usually more economical.
+Note the difference between MOQ (the minimum a moulder will accept) and the MEA (minimum economic amount, where the unit cost is actually competitive) - they are often far apart.
+We give an honest comparison when you reach that decision point.

-Cycle life depends on the forming material, temperature, and part geometry, but PU tools are typically suited to tens to low hundreds of cycles before wear becomes visible on formed parts.
+Cycle life depends on the forming material, temperature, and part geometry, but prototype tooling is typically suited to tens to low hundreds of cycles before wear becomes visible on formed parts.
 For higher volumes, the right answer is aluminium tooling, which we can support through our associated manufacturing company when you're ready to make that investment.

 Ready to start?